-In the event of INCOMPLETEs from both drivers on the chase run, as neither driver was able to complete the chase run and earn an advantage.
-(Figure 10) In this case, the judges will refer to the Lead runs to establish a winner.
+In the event of INCOMPLETEs from both drivers on the chase run, neither driver was able to complete the chase run and earn an advantage.
+(Figure 10) In this case, the judges will refer to the lead runs to establish a winner.
+If either one of the lead runs was interfered by the chase driver (contact, collision, etc) and Lead Driver is impeded from completing the run, the Judges will only compare both of the lead runs up to the point of the interference for BOTH drivers.
+The driver that interfered will not have his/her entire lead run judged.
+Both lead runs will only be judged up to the point of the interference.